Alert Level 3 – What this Means for Businesses

 - E.g. checking in with staff, mandatory medical examinations, flexible leave/work arrangements etc.

-you operate your business in a way that keeps workers and others safe from
+- How will you operate your business in a way that keeps workers and others safe from exposure to COVID-19?

 - E.g. consider who needs to come to the workplace and who can work from home, whether PPE is needed and if so, how people will be trained to use it correctly, whether physical barriers are needed, cleaning regimes, staggered rest/meal breaks etc.

 - How will you manage an exposure or suspected exposure to COVID-19?

 - E.g. ensuring a register for site visitors is kept accurate and up to date, supervision of irregular visitors e.g. suppliers/contractors etc.